DCSaunders/nmt-gender-rerank/README.md

 Most approaches to this problem adjust the training data or the model.
 By contrast, we experiment with simply adjusting the inference procedure.
 We experiment with reranking nbest lists using gender features obtained automatically from the source sentence, and applying gender constraints while decoding to improve nbest list gender diversity.
 We find that a combination of these techniques allows large gains in WinoMT accuracy without requiring additional bilingual data or an additional NMT model.

-##Requirements
+## Requirements
-fast_align (Dyer et al 2013) https://github.com/clab/fast_align must be built and an environment variable FAST_ALIGN_BASE defined that points to its root directory, e.g.:
+* fast_align (Dyer et al 2013) https://github.com/clab/fast_align must be built and an environment variable FAST_ALIGN_BASE defined that points to its root directory, e.g.:
 ```
 export FAST_ALIGN_BASE=/<...>/fast_align
 ```
+* Python package mosestokenizer.

-Python package mosestokenizer is required.
-Spacy and DeMorphy are required for Spanish and German evaluation.
+* Spacy and DeMorphy are required for Spanish and German evaluation.
 Experiments in paper conducted with spacy version 3.1.3.

-##Example use
+## Example use
 ```
 ./rerank_nbest.sh LANG WDIR NBEST-LIST TAGGED-SOURCE 1BEST-OUTPUT-FILE
 ```